NateEag/how-i-code/drafts/communication.rst

 while others are the byproduct of painful discovery.

 * Always tell the truth.
-Nothing good comes of lying, and when the victim finds out you lied, they will (rightly) not trust you again.
+Nothing good comes of lying, and when the victim finds out you lied, they will rightly distrust you.

 * Do not be a go-between.
 If two people need to discuss something, get them in touch and get out of the way.
 Having you in the middle will only make it